 Native to Asia Minor.
 Caraway is prized for its edible seeds, used in flavoring pickles, vegetables, and breads.
-In the first year after planting, carrotlike leaves grow from a taproot, forming a mound 12 ft. high.
+In the first year after planting, carrotlike leaves grow from a taproot, forming a mound 12 feet high.
 In the second spring, umbrellalike clusters of white flowers rise above the foliage and set seed; after the seeds ripen in midsummer, the plant dies.

 Start seeds in a garden bed in fall or early spring; be sure soil is well drained.
-Thin seedlings to 112 ft. apart.
+Thin seedlings to 112 feet apart.
 Harvest the seed heads after they have turned brown, then dry them in paper bags until you can shake the seeds loose.